tinkeractive/servotron/README.md

 ## How
   * SQL.
   * Prepared statements provide authorization (row-level security) and API endpoints.
-  * User info (from cookies) is always passed as the first argument to all prepared statements.
   * Authorization queries must return a boolean value indicating whether the request is authorized for the user.
-  * API queries must return JSON (via PostgreSQL's JSON functions).
+  * API queries return JSON (via PostgreSQL's JSON functions).
+  * User info (from cookies) is always the first argument to all prepared statements.
-  * For GET and DELETE requests, arguments that are parsed from the route and query string are passed in the order they appear in the route specification.
+  * For GET and DELETE requests, arguments parsed from the route and query string are passed in the order they appear in the route specification.
-  * For POST and PUT requests, the request body JSON is passed as the second argument.
+  * For POST and PUT requests, the request body JSON is the second argument (user info is always the first argument).
 The JSON string can be transformed into a record or recordset (for bulk inserts) via PostgreSQL's JSON functions.
-The data returning from the INSERT and UPDATE queries should contain the fields required of the associated SELECT for the resource.
+The data returned from the INSERT and UPDATE queries should contain the fields required of the associated SELECT for the resource.
   * Service routes are proxied to associated service URLs.

 ## Diagram